ray-project/kuberay/apiserver/JobSubmission.md

 }'
 ```

 Note that this cluster is mounting a volume from a configmap.
-This configmap should be created prior to cluster creation using this [yaml](/test/job/code.yaml).
+This config map should be created prior to cluster creation using this [yaml](/test/job/code.yaml).

 ### Submit Ray Job